-In this section we discuss horizontal cross-sections of convection-related parameters to elucidate the differences (and their possible causes) of the different model results.
-For the sake of brevity, we only compare the reference run to two unsuccessful runs, namely the ones with the model domain shifted towards the W and the SE.
-Figure 10 presents a time series of those cross-sections for the region of northwestern France and southern England.
+In this section we discuss horizontal cross sections of convection-related parameters to elucidate the differences (and their possible causes) in the different model results.
+For the sake of brevity, we only compare the reference run to two unsuccessful runs, namely the ones with the model domain shifted towards the west and the southeast.
+Figure 10 presents a time series of those cross sections for the region of northwestern France and southern England.

-The analysis at 10:00 UTC shows a very similar picture for all simulations at all times, with CAPE increasing to the South and East, wind is westerly over the English Channel, turning to northerly direction over France and there is low CIN over France from 11:00 UTC at the latest.
+The analysis at 10:00 UTC shows a very similar picture for all simulations at all times, with CAPE increasing to the south and east; wind is westerly over the English Channel, turning to a northerly direction over France, and there is low CIN over France from 11:00 UTC at the latest.
 The simulations all have weak, disorganized convection over northwestern France and a more isolated cell at the border between France and Belgium.
 The region with the convective system of interest is marked with a red circle.
-However, as time develops, only the REF simulation produces a convective system that moves into the high CAPE region to the East and later becomes an MCS over Germany.
-By 10:30 UTC, CIN is less than 5 J kg-1 in the REF and SE run, whereas it is still above that threshold until 11:00 UTC in the W run.
+However, as time develops, only the REF simulation produces a convective system that moves into the high-CAPE region to the east and later becomes an MCS over Germany.
+By 10:30 UTC, CIN is less than $5 \, J \, kg^{-1}$ in the REF and SE run, whereas it is still above that threshold until 11:00 UTC in the W run.
 The highest rain intensities are also simulated in the REF run.
 At 11:00 UTC approximately half of the cell of interest in the W run is over the sea, where CAPE is lower and CIN higher than over land.
 In contrast, the area of convective rain in the REF run is separated from the rain over the sea and precipitation intensity remains high.
 The precipitating area in the SE run is also separated from the larger rain area over the sea, but the precipitation rate is already weaker than in the REF run.
-At 11:30 UTC, the cell in the W run is weakening and lies almost at the coastline, whereas the cell in the REF run still remains almost entirely over land while moving towards the North-East.
-The corresponding system in the SE run is also weakening while traveling towards the North-East; approximately half of the cell is now located over the sea.
-The systems in the W and REF runs both weaken at 12:00 UTC, but the one from the SE run has already decayed.
+At 11:30 UTC, the cell in the W run is weakening and lies almost at the coastline, whereas the cell in the REF run still remains almost entirely over land while moving towards the northeast.
+The corresponding system in the SE run is also weakening while traveling towards the northeast; approximately half of the cell is now located over the sea.
+The systems in the W and REF runs both weaken at 12:00 UTC, but the one from the SE run has already decaved by this time.
 Only the cell in the REF run intensifies again at 12:30 UTC.
-In the W run, the cell continues to move along the coastline while weakening, until it is completely dissolved at 14:00 UTC.
-In the REF run, however, the cell stays almost completely over land and intensifies further while moving towards the Netherlands (13:00-14:00 UTC).
+In the W run, the cell continues to move along the coastline while weakening, until it is com-